smithy-lang/smithy/_sources/spec/event-streams.rst.txt

 ===============

-An *initial-request* is an initial message that can be sent from a client to a server for an operation marked with the ``inputEventStream`` trait.
-The structure of an initial-request is the input of an operation with no value provided for the event stream member referenced by the ``inputEventStream`` trait.
+An *initial-request* is an initial message that can be sent from a client to a server for an operation with an input event stream.
+The structure of an initial-request is the input of an operation with no value provided for the event stream member.
 An initial-request, if sent, is sent from a client to a server before sending any event stream events.

 When using :ref:`HTTP bindings <http-traits>`, initial-request fields are mapped to specific locations in the HTTP request such as headers or the